 Focus on human capital.
 Actuarial examinations provide skills, increasing human capital, and signal to employers that successful candidates are dedicated workers.
 Landsburg's analysis of college applies to actuarial exams as well.

 Read the last two paragraphs of the summary at the end of the chapter.

-Review question R8 on page 519.
-For actuarial jobs, consider differences between men and women, which is a more debated issue now for white collar jobs.
+Review question R8.
+For actuarial jobs, consider differences between men and women, which is a less volatile issue than black vs white.